mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 _This_ time for sure.

-In a moment of determination/desperation/hubris, I went and asked even _more_ people that _might_ know how to contact Tony Abbott's staff.
+Retinas burning, in a moment of determination/desperation/hubris, I went and asked even _more_ people that _might_ know how to contact Tony Abbott's staff.

 I asked a journalist friend, who had the kind of ruthlessly efficient ideas that come from, like, being a professional journalist.
 They suggested I find Tony Abbott's former staff from when he was PM, and contact their offices and see if they have his contact details.